LambdaTest/documentation/docs/hyperexecute-webapp-appium-testing.md

 #### Download HyperExecute CLI

-The *HyperExecute CLI* is used for triggering tests on HyperExecute Grid.
+The *HyperExecute CLI* is used for triggering tests on HyperExecute.
 It is recommend to download the HyperExecute CLI binary on the host system to perform the tests on HyperExecute.
 The CLI download site for various platforms is displayed below:

 | Platform | HyperExecute CLI download location |
 | ---------| --------------------------- |